-- EH-54 Prior to the approval of development permits, require a disposition plan for all petroleum pipelines so that required mitigations (relocation, abandonment or protection) can be determined. - EH-55 The City of Antioch and property owners shall work with Chevron to evaluate the risk factors related to the active high-pressure petroleum product pipelines, including product transported, operating pressure, age of pipeline, and depth of cover, and to provide adequate access to the oil pipelines in the Hillcrest Station Area.
+- EH-53 Prior to the approval of development permits, require a disposition plan for all petroleum pipelines so that required mitigations (relocation, abandonment or protection) can be determined and implemented. - EH-54 The City of Antioch and property owners shall work with Chevron and Kinder Morgan to evaluate the risk factors related to the active high-pressure fuel pipelines, including product transported, operating pressure, age of pipeline, and depth of cover, and to provide adequate access to the fuel pipelines in the Hillcrest Station Area.
 If it is determined that there is a significant risk to adjacent residential development, prepare a Risk Management Plan or comparable risk reduction action plan.

-Figure 5-8: Existing Pipelines
+Figure 5-9: Existing Pipelines